Command Pattern Tutorial

 rename receiver

 13. Create more operations for closing and saving documents.
-Click on the + button and select New Operation... from the popup menu.
+Click the + button and select New Operation... from the popup menu.

 new oper